Clicky Skip to Content

 Wisdom

-Wisdom is a measure of a character’s practical intelligence, cleverness, perceptiveness, and how tuned in they are with the surroundings around them.
-Characters that have a lot of wisdom are perceptive, observant, and sensible.
-They can take care of animals on their own, and pay attention to subtle details about the motives of any creature.
-Moreover, such characters can easily make decisions when the right choice isn’t clear.
+Wisdom measures a character’s practical intelligence, cleverness, perceptiveness, and how tuned in they are with their surroundings.
+Characters with a lot of wisdom are wise, observant, and sensible.
+They can take care of animals on their own and pay attention to subtle details about the motives of any creature.
+Moreover, such characters can easily decide when the right choice isn’t clear.

 Wisdom is important for characters like Clerics, Monks, and Rangers.
 Wisdom is used to cast a spell in the case of Clerics, Druids, and Rangers.
 For Monks, Wisdom improves their class features like Armor Class.